andyqwartz/SERENDIPPO_WEBSITE/README.md

 ## Template & Credits

 - **Template:** Millennial Template by LeNPAUL
-- **Special Thanks:** Zhang – thank you very much for your precious help !
+- **Special Thanks:** Zhang – thank you very much for your precious help!

 ## Minimalism in Design